 There are times when it may be acceptable or unavoidable for vehicles to be parked where restrictions apply.
-Under strictly controlled circumstances, the Council may issue a dispensation permitting a vehicle to be parked without the driver having to comply with the regulations.
+Under strictly controlled circumstances, the Council may issue a Waiver Certificate, Dispensation or Permit permitting a vehicle to be parked without the driver having to comply with the regulations.

-A dispensation will contain any conditions that the Council may stipulate and will be issued on payment of an administration fee as agreed from time to time by the Council.
+A Waiver Certificate, Dispensation or Permit will contain any conditions that the Council may stipulate and will be issued on payment of an administration fee as agreed from time to time by the Council.

-The dispensation must be displayed on the vehicle at all times that it is parked in the suspended or nominated parking place or area.
+The Waiver Certificate, Dispensation or Permit must be displayed on the vehicle at all times that it is parked in the suspended or nominated parking place or area.

-Acceptable purposes to which a dispensation may apply include:
+Acceptable purposes to which a Waiver Certificate, Dispensation or Permit may apply include:

-• Extended loading and unloading of goods, materials, tools or equipment.

-- Continuous use of vehicles as a workshop (not storage only), where there is fixed equipment in the vehicle which is required to perform the work in progress (in this context fixed means cannot be unloaded from the vehicle). - Fitting of replacement glass (except for emergency boarding up purposes) when a dispensation is not required. - Collectors of significant amounts of cash from premises where a risk of crime may exist if the vehicle is parked some distance from the premises - Trade vehicles visiting a controlled parking zone for working in a premises within that zone
+- Extended loading and unloading of goods, materials, tools or equipment. - Continuous use of vehicles as a workshop (not storage only), where there is fixed equipment in the vehicle which is required to perform the work in progress (in this context fixed means cannot be unloaded from the vehicle). - Fitting of replacement glass (except for emergency boarding up purposes) when a dispensation is not required. - Collectors of significant amounts of cash from premises where a risk of crime may exist if the vehicle is parked some distance from the premises - Trade vehicles visiting a controlled parking zone for working in a premises within that zone